kittendevv/codingkitten.dev/src/content/blog/planning-projects.md

 ---
 title: 'Planning Projects (The way I do it)'
 description: 'Planning and managing projects (The way I do it)'
-pubDate: 'Sep 22 2025'
+pubDate: 'Sep 23 2025'
 heroImage: '../../assets/blog-planning-projects.jpg'
 ---

 ##### Do you ever find yourself on the edge of a self-imposed burnout?
 Well look no further because my strategy on planning projects might fix it.

 So I was on holiday, I was coming up with a ton of cool project ideas, all fun and games.
 But then I started to count how many project ideas I actually had, at the time I had 12 project ideas I wanted to work on all of them at the same time.
-And unless you have magical powers that is just not possible nor is it productive.
+And unless you have magical powers that's just not possible nor is it productive.

 > “You can do anything, but not everything.” – David Allen